Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Identifiable Latent States Model

 \subsection{Model Summary}

 Considering that the autoregressive hidden Markov model converges much faster than the sequential variational inference model, we employ a two-phase training strategy.
 Specifically, we first minimize $\mathcal{L}_{HMM}$ to train the autoregressive hidden Markov model.
-Sequentially, we minimize $\mathcal{L}_{EBLO}$ by fixing the parameters of the autoregressive hidden Markov model.
+Then we minimize $\mathcal{L}_{ELBO}$ by fixing the parameters of the autoregressive hidden Markov model.
 Since we use the historical observations $\rvx_{1:t}$ to generate $\hat{\rve}_{1:t}$, which can be used to estimate the transition matrix $\hat{\mathbf{A}}$, during testing phase, we can estimate $\hat{\rve}_{t+1:T}$ by sampling from $\hat{\mathbf{A}}$ as shown in the environment prediction block in Figure \ref{fig:model}.
+Please refer to Appendix \ref{app:eff} for model efficiency comparison.